 - Unsanitary conditions

 If an employer fails to adequately protect employees from the above hazards, employees have the right to report the problem to OSHA.
 If the Administration deems it necessary, they will intervene to protect the affected workers.
-For more information about protecting your rights as an employee, contact Austin employment lawyers Dominic Audino and Andrew Traub.
+For more information about protecting your rights as an employee, contact Austin employment lawyer Andrew Traub.

 Retaliation for OSHA Claims